Part Time Contract (up to 0.6 FTE) to 30 June 2021

 You will be able to identify problems, challenges and barriers, and recognise opportunities, and come up with potential solutions.
 You enjoy a challenge and finding solutions.

 In return, we commit to ensuring you have a great work life balance, enjoy your everyday work life, have fabulous and supportive colleagues, get to stretch your ability, experience the fun and supportive work family we offer AND receive a competitive salary, commensurate with your demonstrated skills and experience (alongside generous salary packaging options, which enhances your net take home!).

 Because this is all about YOU – we have put OUR information last!
 The Adelaide Primary Health Network (Adelaide PHN) is an independent, not for profit, primary health care organisation based in Adelaide.
 We aim to improve the health and wellbeing of the Adelaide community by coordinating and integrating health and community services and by working in partnership to identify local needs and create strategies in response to keep people well and out of hospital; improving their experience AND their health outcomes.

-- Please review and consider the attached position description.
+- Please read and review the attached position description

 - Email your resume and a short (1-2 page) cover letter in response to the essential minimum capabilities and desirable characteristics, and describing your interest in the role to email@example.com